ucsd-salad/python-pbt-eval/README.md

 There are no hardware dependencies for all parts of the project, except if one chooses to rerun the mutation testing.
 It is possible to run mutation testing on a few projects on a typical laptop (which will take a few hours), but in order to run the mutation tests for all projects, we recommend using a cluster with one machine per project.

 ## Getting Started
-You will need a personal GitHub token (see instructions in `pbt-classification/README.md`).
-You will also need Python 3.12 and the Poetry dependency manager.
+You will need a personal GitHub token, Python 3.12, and the Poetry dependency manager (see instructions in `pbt-classification/README.md` for environment setup).
-To recreate the figures for the paper, run `pbt-classification/analysis/figures.ipynb` and `rq1.py`.
+To recreate the figures for the paper, run `pbt-classification/analysis/figures.ipynb` as a Jupyter notebook and `poetry run python analysis/rq1.py` from the `pbt-classification` directory.
 Before running these, unzip the file `mutation-testing/data/results_w_cov_test.csv.zip`.
 To rerun the categorization of tests, follow the instructions in `pbt-classification/README.md` to collect the repositories and run the categorization code.
 To see the final percentages, run `rq1.py` again, changing the inputs to the functions to your new data files.

 ## Step-by-Step Instructions